dvrpc/crash-db/README.md

 The crash table's "urban_rural" field lists (in comments only, not as separate lookup table) possible values 1=rural, 2=urbanized, 3=urban, but only values in field for all 2023 counties are 1 and 2.
 So should it be 1=rural, 2=urban?
 What is "urbanized"?

 The commveh table's "axle_cnt" doesn't have a lookup table, but obviously uses 99 for unknown.
 Converted to null.
 But what about 16 and 18?
 What's the highest number of axles a vehicle and trailers could have?

+Primary keys:
+  - "person" table: is crn/unit_num supposed to be primary key?
+Duplicate when attempted.
+  - "trailveh" table: data dictionary says "The CRN, UNIT_NUM and define the unit that corresponds to the vehicle record".
+Assume "trl_seq_num" is the missing field here?

 ##### 2022